mgrman/BlazorWith3d/README.md

 - bring back localStorage of data

-- add support for negotiation of serialization modes
-    - so unity can do DEBUG build with JSON only serializaion

 - add ThreeJS as Babylon is too highlevel sometimes

-- consider memorypack fork with Typescript struct support

 - Implement all API messages (instead of rectangular shape, add GLB loading)
     - remove rectangular shape